BluOyster29/LT2316_a2/README.md

 data_preprocessing.py: reads XML files and saves them to a csv with columns (sent1, sent2, speakerid?, class)
 concatenate_dataframe: concatenates debate csv:s into one MEGA dataframe
-test_train_split: you may guess what this does! (it splits MEGA into training and testing csvs.)
+test_train_split: you may guess what this does! (it splits MEGA into training and testing csvs.) train_preprocessing.py: evens out the change/same split of the training data, the total amount of sentences is defined at the command line.
+E.g. train_prerocessing --num_sentences 10000 gets you 5000 sentences with 'change' and 5000 'same'

 # To do (TBD)
 1. Get vocab out of the training data